armin-reichert/pacman/README.md

 ## Tracing

-The processing of all used state machines can be traced to some logger.
-If a state machine processes an event and does not find a suitable state transition, a runtime exception is thrown.
-This is very useful for finding gaps in the state machine definitions because you will get a direct hint what is missing in your control logic.
-Without explicit state machines your program would probably just misbehave but give no information on the why and where.
+The processing of all used state machines can be traced.
+If a state machine processes an event and does not find a suitable state transition, a runtime exception is thrown by default.
+This is very useful for finding gaps in the state machine definition in the development stage.
+Afterwards, this behavior can be changed so that only a message is logged for unhandled events.
+This avoids the need for specifying "empty" transitions for any event that has no effect in the current state.
+The Ghost's state machine makes use of that feature.

 Example trace: